 GVSU network engineer Matt Harkness uses OSPInsight to keep everything running smoothly across the school’s dense footprint.
 In addition, he uses the platform to educate leaders on what the school needs from a networking standpoint to maintain reliable connectivity.

 One of the biggest advantages of using fiber management software is that users can keep all network data in a single and secure location.
 Field technicians and network engineers can collaborate seamlessly knowing that fiber data is up to date and accurate.

 Harkness takes advantage of OSPInsight in this exact way.
-He inputs all of the university’s fiber equipment data in the platform, which allows him to reference certain information whenever necessary.
+He inputs all of the university’s fiber equipment data into the platform, which allows him to reference certain information whenever necessary.
 He can quickly see what fiber strands are connected to specific pieces of equipment, switches, and patch panels, and make real-time decisions to optimize the school’s network.

 As a fiber database, OSPInsight is also valuable, as it enables Harkness to fully understand how all of GVSU’s network components are related.
 In other words, he has an organized and thorough source of truth that he can reference anytime, anywhere.

 Before OSPInsight, GVSU used a student-created fiber database that worked well initially but grew obsolete over time.
 The original spreadsheet-based solution was great for storing quantitative data but fell short when it came to explaining relationships between different components.

 As the school’s network grew, it became more challenging to manage numerous servers, backbone equipment, and the dual paths that ran between the main GVSU campus and the downtown campus.
 As a result, it was hard to work around emergencies, inclement weather, downed polls, and other circumstances that often cause circuits to go down.